CommunityToolkit/Datasync/docs/content/samples/todoapp/avalonia.md

 ## Update the application for datasync operations

-All the changes are isolated to the `Database/AppDbContext.cs` file.
+All the changes are isolated to the `Database/AppDbContext.cs` file in the `TodoApp.Avalonia` shared project.

 1. Change the definition of the class so that it inherits from `OfflineDbContext`: